 - Satisfactory relationship with judicatory body of denomination (for those seeking ordination)

 Mature Students (26 years and older)

-If you are over 26 years of age and do not meet the general admission requirements, you may apply for admission as a Mature Student.
-If accepted, you will be enrolled in a qualifying year of designated Arts and Religious Studies courses:
+If you are over 26 years of age and do not meet the general admission requirements, you may apply for the Master of Divinity as a First Degree.

-Note that an Evaluation Fee will be charged for the assessment of transcript for those applying for advanced standing.
+Note that an Evaluation Fee of $75 will be charged for the assessment of transcript for those applying for advanced standing (waiver of prerequisites).

 Students must apply to both the McGill School of Religious Studies and Montreal Dio via the online application forms below.

 Applications to McGill and Dio must be accompanied by:

 - Transcripts from post-secondary programs (official transcripts are due at admission)